pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 ### Set up network connection

 Before creating a migration job, set up the network connection according to your connection methods.
-See [Connect to Your TiDB Cluster](/tidb-cloud/connect-to-tidb-cluster.md).
+See [Connect to Your TiDB Dedicated Cluster](/tidb-cloud/connect-to-tidb-cluster.md).

 - If you use public IP (this is, standard connection) for network connection, make sure that the upstream database can be connected through the public network.